oleg-sta/commonLibMask/README.md

 ## Settings

 You have to manually download dlib sources from here https://github.com/davisking/dlib/tree/master/dlib.
 Put it in https://github.com/oleg-sta/commonLibMask/tree/master/src/main/jni dlib dir.
-I didn't put sources to repository because there a lot of codes and didn't figured out how to use it as dependency.
+I didn't put sources to repository because there a lot of codes and didn't figure out how to use it as dependency.
 Yes, it's bad, but I made simple bad solution.

 ## How it works